 Its scientific name is tinea versicolor and this skin problem occurs in places where it’s humid all the time.
 But if it’s summertime you might also get this irritating skin problem no matter where you are.
 Don’t worry though because there’s an easy way to get rid of this debilitating problem.

 Fortunately, one easy way to avoid this rash is to just avoid contact with poison ivy.
-Do a little research and find out what poison ivy looks like and avoid it at all costs.
-But if you do get into contact with this nasty little plant be sure to bring with you any over-the-counter hydrocortisone and lather it on affected areas of your skin.
+Go online and find out what poison ivy looks like so you can avoid it at all costs.
+But if you do get into contact with this nasty little plant be sure to bring with you any over-the-counter hydrocortisone and lather it on the affected areas of your skin.

 One easy way to relieve this itch is to wear clothes that do not keep away air and clothes made of cotton are the best option for this.
 Cottonique apparel are made of pure organic cotton and all of the materials that were added to its fabric are hypoallergenic as well, which ensures that you won’t get those nasty heat rashes during summer.